Holmes555/obsidian-templates/README.md

 - **Admonitions** - For callout blocks (used in home page)
 - **Homepage** - To set `Utils/Home page.md` as your vault's home page

+## 📖 Usage

+This template collection is **completely free to use**.
+Simply copy the entire repository contents to your Obsidian vault folder.
+That's it!
+You can start using the templates immediately.

+1. Download or clone this repository
+2. Copy all files and folders to your Obsidian vault
+3. Install the required plugins (see Requirements above)
+4. Start creating notes using the templates!

+Feel free to modify, customize, and adapt these templates to fit your personal workflow.